bakuz/PowerShellScripts/README.md

 ## Scripts
 This section contains the description and the use for each respective script.

-- ### webtoPng
+### webtoPng
 #### Requirement
 Google libraries.
-You can get it from: https://developers.google.com/speed/webp/download.
+You can get it from: <https://developers.google.com/speed/webp/download>.
 Don't forget to setting the enviromental variables.
 #### Description
 This script is used for convert all webp files in a folder and its subfolders to png format.
 #### Parameters
 - folder
 #### Example of Use
+- PS > .\webToPng [folder]

-- ### pngToWebp
+### pngToWebp
 #### Requirement
 Google libraries.
-You can get it from: https://developers.google.com/speed/webp/download.
+You can get it from: <https://developers.google.com/speed/webp/download>.
 Don't forget to setting the enviromental variables.
 #### Description
 This script is used for convert all png files in a folder and its subfolders to webp format.
 #### Parameters
 - folder
 #### Example of Use
+- PS > .\pngToWebp [folder]

-- ### removeItemsByExtension
+### removeItemsByExtension
 #### Requirement
 None.
 #### Description